Air-to-air Energy RecoverySystem

 The measurement locations for a heat recovery system are shown in Figure 7.

 Figure 7.
-Fixed plate heat recovery measurement points.
+Air-to-air energy recovery measurement locations.

 Further Reading